Improving Intrinsic Exploration with Language Abstractions: L-NovelD

 \subsection{Extension to L-NovelD}

-Our incorporation of language is simple: we add an additional exploration bonus based on novelty defined according to the natural language descriptions of states:
+Our incorporation of language is simple: we add an additional exploration bonus based on novelty defined according to the language descriptions of states:

-This bonus is identical to standard NovelD: $N(\ell)$ is the novelty of the description $\ell$ as measured by a \emph{separately parameterized} RND network encoding the description (producing a zero embedding if there is no description),\footnote{For multiple messages, we average NovelD of each messsage. } and $N_e(\ell_t)$ is an episodic counter that is 1 when the language description has been encountered for the first time this episode.
+This bonus is identical to standard NovelD: $N(\ell)$ is the novelty of the description $\ell$ as measured by a \emph{separately parameterized} RND network encoding the description,\footnote{For multiple messages, we average NovelD of each messsage. } and $N_e(\ell_t) = 1$ when the language description has been encountered for the first time this episode.
 We keep the original NovelD exploration bonus, as language rewards may be sparse and a basic navigation bonus can encourage the agent to reach language-annotated states.
-Therefore, the intrinsic reward for L-NovelD is
+The final intrinsic reward for L-NovelD is

 where $\lambda_\ell$ controls the trade-off between Equations~\ref{eq:noveld} and \ref{eq:lnoveld}.